Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ## Dependency

-Update package.json to uninstall the maintennace React Native SDK and install the latest React Native SDK.
+Update package.json to uninstall the maintenance React Native SDK and install the latest React Native SDK.

 ```diff
 {